JarbasHiveMind/HiveMind-community-docs/docs/12_hive.md

 {'msg_type': 'bus', 'payload': {'type': 'mycroft.skill.handler.complete', 'data': {'name': 'JokingSkill.handle_general_joke'}, 'context': {'source': 'HiveMind', 'destination': 'tcp4:127.0.0.1:52772', 'platform': 'HiveMessageBusClientV0.0.1', 'peer': 'tcp4:127.0.0.1:52772', 'client_name': 'HiveMindV0.7'}}, 'route': [], 'node': None, 'source_peer': 'tcp4:0.0.0.0:5678'}
 ```

-##### Secret Bus Messages
+#### Intercom

-bus messages may also be encrypted with a node [public_key](https://jarbashivemind.github.io/HiveMind-community-docs/03_pairing/#the-identity-file), this is usually done in `ESCALATE` or `PROPAGATE` payloads.
-It ensures intermediate nodes are unable to read the message contents
+messages may also be encrypted with a node [public_key](https://jarbashivemind.github.io/HiveMind-community-docs/03_pairing/#the-identity-file), this ensures intermediate nodes are unable to read the message contents

-A encrypted BUS message is a regular bus message, but has the type `"hive.identity_encrypted"` and data `{"ciphertext": "XXXXXXX"}`
+A encrypted message is a regular hive message, but has the type `"INTERCOM"` and payload `{"ciphertext": "XXXXXXX"}`

 Where `"ciphertext"` can only be decoded by the target Node, not by any intermediary

+these messages are usually the payload of transport messages such as `ESCALATE` or `PROPAGATE` payloads.

 > Intermediate nodes do not know **the contents** of the message, nor **who the recipient is**